thompsons1234/remote-pay-android-go/README.md

                * For example: Don't want a Sale request to interrupt Collect Customer Information Custom Activity
             * A non-blocking CustomActivity will finish when a new request is made
                * For example: Want a Sale request to interrupt showing Ads Custom Activity

+  * ResetDevice now calls back to onResetDeviceResponse with the current status

 # Version 1.2